Stefan Pot

-Stefan Pot (Стефан Пот; born 15 July 1994) is a Serbian professional basketball player for Falco KC Szombathely of the Hungarian League.
+Stefan Pot (Стефан Пот; born 15 July 1994) is a Serbian professional basketball player for Slovan Bratislava of the Slovak Basketball League (SBL) and the ABA League.

 Playing career

 Pot has started his professional career at Spartak Subotica, from which he moved to Novi Sad and afterwards to CSU Asesoft Ploiești in Romania.
 After that he returned to Serbia, where he appeared for Metalac and Mladost Zemun.
 The peak of his career came in the 2016–17 ABA season, when he signed with Partizan NIS and after that season he spent three seasons with FMP.

 In August 2020, Pot signed for the Bosnian ABA team Igokea.
 He averaged 8.0 points, 3.3 assists and 2.3 rebounds per game.

 On September 25, 2021, Pot signed with Kolossos Rodou of the Greek Basket League, replacing Ty Lawson.
 In 26 games, he averaged 8 points, 3.7 rebounds, 4.7 assists and 0.6 steals, playing around 24 minutes per contest.